saucelabs/sauce-docs/docs/visual/e2e-testing/review-flow.md

 sidebar_label: Review Flow
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Learn the Screener workflow for reviewing UIs.
 Each UI state under test has one of the following statuses:

 <table>
   <tr>